codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/running-pipelines-locally.md

 max-width="80%"
 %}

-By default if you run a Codefresh pipeline locally, this shared volume will automatically be discarded at the end of the build.
+By default, if you run a Codefresh pipeline locally, this shared volume will automatically be discarded at the end of the build.
 You can still keep the volume after the build by adding the `--local-volume` parameter in your [run command](https://codefresh-io.github.io/cli/pipelines/run-pipeline/).
 Here is an example:

 ```
 codefresh run francisco-codefresh/jan_19/my-basic-pipeline --local --local-volume -b master